earthstar-project/meadowcap-js/README.md

   key pair has total control over all data in the namespace, including data written by those who have had capabilities delegated to them.

+Whether a namespace is communal or not is determined by a function provided by you.
+For example, making namespaces communal if their public key ends with a `0` bit.

 Meadowcap will switch between using a (provided) subspace signature scheme or a namespace signature scheme depending on whether the namespace is communal or owned, respectively.
 Most of the time these schemes will be the same, but you